cyclonic-games/encosy/readme.md

 #### Entities
-Entities are essentially just a unique identifier that components can reference in order to, as a group, describe an object.
+Entities are essentially just a unique identifier that components can reference in order to, as a group, describe an 'object'.

 #### Components
 Components are strictly data.
 They contain properties that systems can act upon.